ahadas/ahadas.github.io/about.md

 ## KubeVirt {#kubevirt}
 [KubeVirt](https://kubevirt.io) is an extension to kubernetes that enables running virtual machines along side containers within a kubernetes cluster.

+I have been contributing to KubeVirt since 2018.

+The code is available [here](https://github.com/kubevirt).

 ## oVirt {#ovirt}
 [oVirt](http://www.ovirt.org) is a virtualization management platform optimized to the KVM hypervisor.
 It was founded by Red Hat as a community project on which Red Hat Enterprise Virtualization is based.
 It allows centralized management of virtual machines, compute, storage and networking resources, from an easy to use web-based front-end with platform independent access.